-Insufficient iron in the human body leads to the utilization of stored iron, resulting in a decrease in ferritin levels.
-Iron reserve depletion occurs when there is insufficient timely supply of iron, resulting in the production of iron-deficient red blood cells although Hb levels remain normal.
-Continued negative iron balance can impact the production of Hb and result in the development of IDA.
-12-14 Pregnant women who need more iron cannot fulfill this requirement only through their regular diet, resulting in a significant prevalence of ID and IDA during pregnancy.
-It is well-established that ID and IDA are linked to higher rates of maternal and fetal health problems, such as low birth weight, preterm birth, and intrauterine growth restriction.
-Therefore, it is necessary to use tests that are extremely precise and sensitive to identify ID and assess the effectiveness of oral iron treatment, to enhance the final result.
+rates of maternal and fetal health problems, such as low birth weight, preterm birth, and intrauterine growth restriction.15 Therefore, it is necessary to use tests that are extremely precise and sensitive to identify ID and assess the effectiveness of oral iron treatment.
 The reticulocyte serves as an early and highly responsive marker, as it remains present in the peripheral blood for a brief duration of 1-2 days.
-Laboratory tests, such reticulocyte indices, are highly valuable as they offer direct insights into Hb synthesis in bone marrow progenitors.
+Laboratory test, such as reticulocyte indices, is highly valuable as it offers direct insights into Hb synthesis in bone marrow progenitors.
 Reticulocyte characteristics serve as indicators of bone marrow precursors and have proven clinically valuable in identifying disorders such as IDA, sideropenic erythropoiesis, and functional ID.
-These parameters are now widely recognized as the standard test for diagnosing these clinical illnesses.
-Prior research has suggested that MRV is a promising method for detecting hereditary spherocytosis and is crucial for distinguishing between various forms of hemolytic anemia.
-Nevertheless, determining whether MRV can serve as a reliable indicator of IDA necessitates additional investigation.
+These parameters are now widely recognized as the standard test for diagnosing these clinical illnesses.16-18 Prior research has suggested that MRV is a promising method for detecting hereditary spherocytosis and is crucial for distinguishing between various forms of hemolytic anemia.19,20 Nevertheless, determining whether MRV can serve as a reliable indicator of IDA necessitates additional investigation.

 Based on the AUC analysis, we discovered that MCV, MCH, MCHC, RDW-SD, HCT, and RET exhibited low accuracy in diagnosing ID in pregnant women.
 On the other hand, MRV, RHE, and MRV/MCV had similar AUC values and demonstrated excellent diagnostic performance for ID in pregnant women.
-The MRV and MCV are valid indicators of bone marrow hematological function.
+MRV and MCV are valid indicators of bone marrow hematological function.
 They have been utilized to forecast the reticulocyte response in individuals who have received autologous and allogeneic bone marrow transplantation (BMT).21

-In our study, we found that the most accurate cut-off value for diagnosing ID was 100.05 fl when using MRV as a measure.
+In our study, we found that the most accurate cut-off value for diagnosing ID was 100.05 fl when using MRV as a marker.
 At this cut-off value, the diagnostic sensitivity was 74.9% and the diagnostic specificity was 80.1%.
 Additionally, we observed that at a lower cut-off value of MRV, specifically 91.35 fl, the diagnostic sensitivity increased to 100%.
-This means that ID could be quickly ruled out in 6.49% (47 out of 724) of pregnant women.
-Conversely, at a higher cut-off value of MRV, specifically 112.25 fl, the diagnostic specificity increased to 100%.
+This meant that ID could be quickly ruled out in 6.49% (47 out of 724) of pregnant women.
+Conversely, at a higher cut-off value of MRV, specifically

+112.25 fl, the diagnostic specificity increased to 100%.
 This means that ID could be quickly ruled out in 2.2% (16 out of 724) of pregnant women.
 The optimal threshold for diagnosing ID using RHE was found to be 29.85 pg.
 At this threshold, the diagnostic sensitivity was 87.1% and the specificity was 66.3%.
 When the threshold was lowered to 27.25 pg, the sensitivity increased to 100%, allowing for quick exclusion of ID in 6.21% of pregnant women.
-Conversely, when the threshold was raised to 33.75 pg, the specificity increased to 100%, allowing for quick exclusion of ID in 1.8% of pregnant women.
+Conversely, when the threshold was raised to 33.75 pg, the specificity increased to 100%, allowing for quick exclusion of ID in 0.21% of pregnant women.